Length Spectrum Rigidity for piecewise analytic Bunimovich Billiards: Introduction

 The above theorem for Bunimovich squash-type stadia is similar to results for strictly convex billiards in \cite{HKS18}.
-A somewhat similar computations are done for dispersing billiards in \cite{BdKL18}.
-The computations there allows to recover a curvature at period two orbit.
-In the Aubry-Mather theory, $B_{1/2}^i$ is usually referred to the Peierls' Barrier function evaluated on a certain homoclinic orbit of $\gamma^*$, and $\lambda_{1/2}$ is the eigenvalue of the linearization of the billiard map along $\gamma^*$.
-In Theorem \ref{thm: main3}, we show that the quantity $B_{1/2}^i$ is finite, and the convergence of \eqref{def B} is exponentially fast.
+A somewhat similar computation has been done for dispersing billiards in \cite{BdKL18}.
+In the Aubry-Mather theory, $B_{\frac12}$ is usually referred to the Peierls' Barrier function evaluated on a certain homoclinic orbit of $\gamma^*$, and $\lambda$ is the eigenvalue of the linearization of the billiard map along $\gamma^*$.
+In the proof of Theorem \ref{thm: main3}, we show that the quantity $B_{\frac12}$ is finite, and the convergence of \eqref{def B} is exponentially fast.

-Given a standard Bunimovich squash stadium, i.e. a Bunimovich stadium consisting of flat parts and two circles.
-It clearly satisfies Assumption A, we are able to recover its diameter $\tau^*$ and further capture the curvatures $\cK_i$ of $\Gamma_i$, $i=1, 2$, for the maximal marked length spectrum associated to the rotation numbers $(q-1)/2q$.
-More precisely, we have